 IEE4KIDS, LLC

 Can I observe my child during the test session?

 The test setting is structured to allow a student to feel comfortable and at ease while testing.
 Young children with disabilities often struggle with behavioral modulation or motivation, so assistance from a parent may be necessary.
-Wherever possible, however, we try to test without the parent being immediately present so as to not influence the client's behavior or invalidate test outcomes.
-Generally, children ages 8 years and older are able to test independently.
-Several sessions may be required to complete testing to ensure attention and cooperation throughout the evaluation.
+Wherever possible, however, we try to test without the parent being immediately present so as to not influence the child's behavior or invalidate test outcomes.
+We have an evaluation proctor who is also a mandated reporter to observe all evaluations for the parent and child's added comfort and security.
+Generally, children ages 5 years and older are able to test independently.
+If a child is unable to test without a parent, the parent will be invited to quietly sit in the same room, but away from the immediate testing table.
+Parents are welcomed to sit in the room adjacent to our conference room to complete questionnaires.
+Conference room doors are left open and unlocked.
+Know that we strive to make the assessment process convenient and secure for you and your child.
+Please keep in mind that test sessions feel longer to waiting parents than they do to working children.

 Can alternate testing arrangements be made?

 For clients with mobility limitations but who are able to complete some assessments in office, a first floor conference room is available.
-ADA-approved mobility ramps available.
+ADA-approved mobility ramps are available.
 For clients with extreme physical or medical needs, we make special arrangements to evaluate in the home setting.
-With clients whose families lack adequate transportation or when work schedules conflict, with advanced notice, arrangements can be made for a virtual office closer to the family's residence.
-Testing within district boundaries does not conflict with assessment nor does it influence the evaluation in any way.
+If the school district completed their last evaluation in the home, a home assessment may be arranged.
+With clients whose families lack adequate transportation or when work schedules conflict, with advanced notice, arrangements may be possible for an alternate location closer to the family's residence.
+Rest assured that testing and observations within school district boundaries does not conflict with the assessment process nor does it influence the evaluation in any way.

+IEE4KIDS, LLC